Drz0mg/TaskEngine/README.md

 Tasks read definitions as parameters.
 What definitions depend on what task it is.
 The definition can be defined outside the task but will still be used as a parameter.
 For example $MinLevel can be defined at top level and will then be used by all Pull tasks in the script.

 ## Adding a New Task
-To add a new task, you simply need to extend Pather.Tasks.ParserTask (or one of its abstract sub-classes) and implement the desired behavior.
+To add a new task, you simply need to extend TaskEngine.Tasks.ParserTask (or one of its abstract sub-classes) and implement the desired behavior.
 The convention is to name your class XxxTask.
-Depending on the task's complexity you may also need to create an associated Pather.Activities.Activity.
+Depending on the task's complexity you may also need to create an associated TaskEngine.Activities.Activity.

 The task will automatically be available to psc files.
 It will be named Xxx, assuming you named the class XxxTask.
 More precisely, it will be named whatever your class is named with the word "Task" removed from the end, if it is there.